dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 </div>
 {% endhighlight %}

-This is cool because we can now pass along dom elements as first class data structures!
+This is cool because we can now pass along representations of dom elements as first class data structures!
 I can pass them to functions, return them, map over them, compose them ...
 Basically the possibilities are endless.

 ## Starting to build the form ##